roman-milk/roman-milk.github.io/the-gambler.md

+===

- ****** The Gambler Ch.
-02 ****** byJust_Plain_Bob© Three horses that couldn't lose!
+Three horses that couldn't lose!
 Three sure bets.
 Shit!
 She tore up her tickets and threw them on the ground.
 All the money she had made yesterday was gone and she didn't have a damn thing to show for it.
 And there was still the seventh race to go and Blackie's Tyree was going off at 12 to 1 and Susan was certain that he couldn't lose.
 Sure, she'd had a run of bad luck, but it was going to turn - she could feel it.
 She needed to find some money quick; she only had about fifteen minutes to get her bet down on Blackie.
 She looked around and in less than ten seconds she found what she was looking for; a man of about forty who was staring at her with a look on his face that was saying, "Boy, I sure would like some of that."

  "Come on Little Andy, Mommy's got to do it again," she said to the eighteen month old baby in the stroller as she started to push it in the direction of the man.